 It’s best to wait until they have cooled a little though otherwise they will crumble when you try to cut them.

-It’s best to leave them about 5 minutes if you can.
+It’s best to leave them at least 5 minutes if you can.
 However, you don’t want to leave them for too long otherwise they will be quite difficult to cut (especially if you have gone for the crispy version).

 How Do You Make The Easy Flapjack Recipe?